Zainabfatimahh/FAQs/README.md

+Got it 👍
+Here is a clean GitHub README without any commands, simple and professional.

+You can directly paste this into README.md.

+---

 📌 FAQ Accordion Widget (React)

-A simple and responsive FAQ Accordion component built with React.js.
+A simple and responsive FAQ Accordion component built using React.js.
-This project demonstrates clean UI design, component-based architecture, and smooth toggle interactions.
+This project focuses on clean UI, smooth interactions, and reusable component structure.
-🔹 Project Type: Frontend / UI Component
-🔹 Built With: React.js, JavaScript, HTML, CSS
-🔹 Purpose: Learning + Internship Project

 🚀 Features

 Collapsible FAQ questions and answers

+Smooth open and close animations

-Smooth open/close animation using CSS transitions Clean and professional UI
+Clean and professional user interface

-Fully responsive (mobile & desktop friendly)
+Fully responsive for mobile and desktop

-Simple and reusable React component
+Reusable React component structure

-🛠️ Tech Stack
+🛠️ Technologies Used

 React.js

-JavaScript (ES6)
+JavaScript

-HTML5
-CSS3
+HTML

+CSS

 📂 Project Structure
-Copy code

-faq-accordion/
+FAQs/
 ├── public/
 │   └── index.html
 ├── src/